agile-ts/documentation/docs/main/StyleGuide.md

 In the `app` file, we create our main `Agile Instance` and configure it to meet our needs.
 For example, we determine here with which UI framework AgileTs should work together.
-States, Collections, etc. can then be created with the help of this instance.
+States, Collections, etc., can then be created with the help of this instance.
-**It's not recommended having multiple `Agile Instances` in one application!!**
+**It's not recommended to have multiple `Agile Instances` in one application!!**

 ```ts title="app.ts"
 import {Agile} from "@agile-ts/core";